 Banana Bundt Cake With Caramel Sauce

-Before anyone asks: I imagine you could make this in a regular cake pan, or even loaf pans, but I haven’t tried it that way myself.
-I bought a Bundt pan last year to try this recipe for roasting chicken (which is delicious, by the way), and I tried a few other ways to use a bundt pan, too.
-But mostly I’d used it to work on this recipe.
-If you want to use a different pan, here’s a guide to different pan sizes.
+I imagine you could make this in a regular cake pan, or even loaf pans, but I haven’t tried it.
+I bought a Bundt pan last year to try this recipe for roasting chicken (which is delicious, by the way).
+Then I tried a few other ways to use a bundt pan, too.
+But mostly I used it to work on this recipe.

 As with all cake recipes, you want to start with room temperature ingredients, so pull your butter, eggs, and milk out a good 30-60 minutes before you’re ready to start.
-If you’re the kind of person who stashes overly ripe bananas in the freezer to use later, you’ll want to defrost them the night before.
+If you’re the kind of person who stashes overly ripe bananas in the freezer to use later, defrost them in a bowl on the counter the night before.

 Why room temperature?
 Because mixing ingredients at that temperature turns them into an emulsion which traps air.
-Once your recipe goes into the oven that trapped air turns into bubbles which create a light and fluffy end product.
-So remember, unless a cake recipe specifically calls for cold ingredients, let them warm up before you start cooking!
+Once your recipe goes into the oven, the trapped air turns into bubbles which create a light and fluffy end product.
+So, unless a cake recipe calls explicitly for cold ingredients, let them warm up before you start cooking!

 Combining the banana and egg mix with room temperature milk and vanilla in the bowl is so much easier when the ingredients are at room temperature.
-Don’t cut this step short, either: you want to get all of the lumps out before you add the dry ingredients.
+Don’t cut this step short: you want to get all of the lumps out before you add the dry ingredients.

-Speaking of which, be sure you combine the dry ingredients in a separate bowl before adding them.
-Yes, this makes another bowl to wash, but it’s an important step.
-You want those dry ingredients well-mixed before you add them to the wet ones because once that happens you don’t want to overwork the batter.
+Be sure to combine the dry ingredients in a separate bowl before adding them.
+Yes, this makes another dish to wash, but it’s an important step.
+You want those dry ingredients well-mixed before you add them to the wet ones, so you don’t overwork the batter.
 Overworked batter leads to a tougher end product, and we don’t want that.

 As you can see, this recipe only fills my Bundt pan halfway because it’s a ginormous 15-cup thing that’s perfect for roasting a chicken or making a Bundt cake big enough to feed a football team.
 Be sure to grease or butter your pan well, even if it’s a nonstick one like mine.
 Maybe not put so much grease as I did in there — I got a little spray happy, I guess.